RAK3172 WisDuo LPWAN Module Low Level Development Reference

 - If you already have the STM32CubeIDE running on your machine, the next step is to download the STM32WL SDK v1.2.0 from the STMicroelectronics website.

-- The downloaded files usually go to the download folder.
-You need to extract it then you will see the STM32WL SDK firmware folder.
+- The downloaded files usually go to the downloads folder.
+You need to extract it, and then you will see the STM32WL SDK firmware folder.

-- The structure of the extracted files should be the same, as shown in Figure 32.
-You cannot just change this folder structure.
-This contains many examples related to the STM32WL chip.
+- The structure of the extracted files should be the same as shown in Figure 32.
+Do not change this folder structure.
+It contains many examples related to the STM32WL chip.

 Modifications for the RAK3172